erlsci/ets-kv/README.md

 ## Usage

-Start up an Erlang shell:
+In the directory of a clone of this repo, start up an Erlang shell:

 ``` shell
 $ rebar3 shell